Chapter 4723-27 Medication Administration by Certified Medication Aide

 (4) Reviewing documentation completed by a certified medication aide, including the medication administration record.

-(J) A nurse shall supervise the certified medication aides in accordance with the following:
+(J) A nurse shall supervise the certified medication aides as follows:

 (2) In a residential care facility, supervision of a certified medication aide shall be provided by a nurse who is either on-site or is immediately and continuously available through some form of telecommunication.